Creating psychological safety at work for all employees

 Cultural awareness

 It’s impossible to discuss psychological safety fully without noting that it’s also inextricably linked with cultural awareness.
-“Certain groups naturally have lower psychological safety,” said Portlock in noting that employees under 40, people of color and other underrepresented groups might not feel psychologically safe with white male senior leaders.
+“Certain groups naturally have lower psychological safety,” says Portlock.
+She notes that employees under 40, people of colour and other underrepresented groups might not feel psychologically safe with white male senior leaders.

 That’s why the workplace psychological safety or inclusion surveys mentioned above should break down the anonymous results, to the extent possible, by demographics.
-If 80% of employees are indicating good feelings of inclusiveness, but the 20% who don’t are largely from underrepresented groups, that’s a red flag.
-It’s also another reason for digging deeper with numbers across the organisation within various teams to uncover disparate results.
+If 80% of employees feel included, but the 20% who don’t are largely from underrepresented groups, that’s a red flag.
+It’s also another reason for digging deeper with numbers across the organisation within various teams to.

 Other steps to take